 The following language shall be applicable in lieu of 40 CFR §86.132-00(e).

 The Executive Officer may also choose to conduct or require the performance of optional or additional preconditioning to ensure that the evaporative emission control system is subjected to conditions typical of normal driving.
-The optional preconditioning shall consist of no less than 20 and no more than 50 miles of on-road mileage accumulation under typical driving conditions.
+The optional preconditioning shall consist of no less than 20 and no more than 50 miles of onroad mileage accumulation under typical driving conditions.

 The vehicle preconditioning shall be performed in accordance with 40 CFR §86.132-00(f) through (j), except when amended by the following language.